-Name: UGTA: Inquiry 1 Tonic.

-Give yourself a grade.
-If you were assigning a letter grade as a college teacher in an honors course, what grade would you give your own inquiry 1 (A through F):

-Explain the reasoning for your grade.

-UGTA reflection.
-Candidly assess your interaction with your UGTA.
-Was he or she a help or a hindrance to you in creating a good inquiry.
-If they were a hindrance, what can be done to turn him or her into an asset for the next inquiry?

-Time Management.
-Did you give yourself enough time to do a good job on the inquiry?
-Yes No

-Will you make any modifications to the way you manage your time in performing Inquiry II?
-In particular, what aspect of Inquiry I surprised you in terms of how much time it took you to complete it.
-What will you do to become for efficient?

-Independent Inquiry.
-What do you think of independent inquiry as a way to learn?
-If you don't care for it, is this because it is fundamentally a flawed way to learn or is it because of the way you were programmed to learn in K-12?

-The Internet and Learning.
-Did you rely on solely on what was already in your head in writing up the report or did you go to written sources (books, journals, internet) to supplement and develop a better background?
-If you didn't get help, what might you have learned about that would have made for a better discussion of your results?
-Write down a URL that you did use, or should have used.
+Name: UGTA: Inquiry 1 Topic: vere assigning a letter grade as a college teacher in an honors coinquiry 1 (A through F): ourse, what Explain the reasoning for your gr rade. less your interaction with your UGTA.
+Was he or she a help or If they were a hindrance, what can be done to turn him or her in Time Management.
+Did you give we yourself enough time to do a good job on the inquiry?
+Yes No • s to the way you manage your time in performing Inquiry II?
+I d you in terms of how much time it took you to complete it.
+W • you think of independent inquiry as a way to learn?
+If you do a flawed way to learn or is it because of the way you were prog or did you go to written sources (you didn't get help, what might y id you rely on solely on what was already in your head in writin (books, journals, internet) to supplement and develop a better be you have learned about that would have made for a better discuyou did use, or should have used. ackground?
+If